 Mission: To guide children and their families on the path to a brighter future.

 Vision: We envision our community working together so that all children and their families have a place to call home, food on the table, and the opportunity to pursue their dreams.

 Core Values: Respect, Effectiveness, Learning, Collaborative Leadership, Professionalism and Inclusiveness.

-Description or Purpose of the Position: A certified parent educator implements the PAT model, emphasizing parent-child interaction, development-centered parenting and family well-being in their work with families.
-Utilizing the PAT Foundational Curriculum in culturally sensitive ways, the parent educator partners, facilitates and reflects with families.
+Position Description: A certified Parent Educator implements the Parents as Teachers (PAT) model, emphasizing parent-child interaction, development-centered parenting and family well-being in their work with families.
+Utilizing the PAT Foundational Curriculum in culturally sensitive ways, the Parent Educator partners, facilitates and reflects with families.
 This is accomplished by providing education in the form of personal visits, group meetings, screening, and linkages to a network of resources for parents and children.

 - Provide parent education through regular personal visits implementing the Parents as Teachers Foundational 1 and 2 Curriculum

 - Assess family’s needs and provide developmentally appropriate information, guidance and support to parents

 - Work with the PAT team to organize monthly Discovery Time Group Activities

 - Represent the Parents as Teachers program at various community events supporting families and/or young children